 The NJR has shown that orthopaedic surgery, as one of the main users of implant devices in the UK, is demonstrating the highest standards of patient safety with regard to their use.
 A key message from the report is that safety and clinical outcomes continue to improve, as identified through the reduction of revision surgery.

-The NJR is ever grateful to patients undergoing joint replacement surgery in providing consent for their data to be added to the registry and made available to the NJR for analysis and thus enabling the NJR to develop such a rich and valuable data source.
-The registry is also appreciative of the work of data entry staff in all participating hospitals, who willingly engage in stringent data quality award programmes to ensure the data submitted is of high quality, accurate and as complete as is possible.
+We are ever grateful to patients undergoing joint surgery, for enabling the NJR to develop such a rich and valuable data source by providing consent for their data to be added to the registry for analysis.
+The registry is also appreciative of the work of data entry staff in all participating hospitals, who engage in stringent data quality audit programmes to ensure the data submitted is of high-quality, accurate and as complete as is possible.